Contribute to the Class Reference¶

 Our job is to add the missing text between these marks:

 Write in a clear and simple language.
-Always follow the class_reference_styleguide to keep your descriptions short and easy to read.
+Always follow the writing guidelines to keep your descriptions short and easy to read.
 Do not leave empty lines in the descriptions: each line in the XML file will result in a new paragraph.

 Here’s how a class looks like in XML: